Rbfinch/grepq/paper/paper.md

  tune -n 20000 -c --names --json-matches --all
 ```

-When the count option (**-c**) is given with the *tune* command, *grepq* will count the number of FASTQ records containing a sequence that is matched, for each matching regular expression in the pattern file.
+When the count option (**-c**) is given with the *tune* or *summarise* command, *grepq* will count the number of FASTQ records containing a sequence that is matched, for each matching regular expression in the pattern file.
 If, however, there are multiple occurrences of a given regular expression within a FASTQ record sequence field, *grepq* will count this as one match.
-To ensure all records are processed, the user can supply a large number to the -n flag given with the `tune` command.
+To ensure all records are processed, the *summarise* command is used instead of the *tune* command.

-When the count option (**-c**) is not given with the *tune* command, *grepq* provides the total number of matching FASTQ records for the set of regular expressions in the pattern file.
+When the count option (**-c**) is not given with the *tune* or *summarise* command, *grepq* provides the total number of matching FASTQ records for the set of regular expressions in the pattern file.

 Colorized output for matching regular expressions is not implemented to maximise speed and minimise code complexity, but can be achieved by piping the output to *grep* or *ripgrep* for testing purposes.